PentagonToy/CSC-HPC-Guide/python-environment/smartsim-environment.md

 This folder contains configurations for deploying a reliable, high-performance runtime stack containing **SmartSim 0.8.0 + SmartRedis 0.6.1** on CSC supercomputers (**Puhti / Mahti / Roihu**).
 The setup focuses on coupling **JAX + Equinox + ONNX** models with parallel OpenFOAM solvers.

 Instead of deploying traditional Conda or pip environments directly on the parallel filesystem, we use **Tykky** to package the Python stack inside a single-file container image.
 This design reduces the Lustre parallel filesystem degradation caused by thousands of small metadata operations during Python package imports.

+Roihu requires separate Tykky environments for CPU and GPU nodes because Roihu CPU nodes use **x64 / amd64**, while Roihu GPU nodes use **ARM64 / aarch64**.
+A Tykky container built on one architecture should not be expected to run on the other.

+The SmartRedis native library is also built separately for each target architecture because it is used directly by OpenFOAM, C++, and Fortran solvers.

 ### Why Tykky?